 The Internet of Things (IoT) exists, and it is likely you use an IoT device.
 IoT, to put simply, is a network of physical objects, connected to computers.
 Typical IoT devices include smart home assistants, smart appliances, and connected cars.

 Here, we will address IoT and its impact on enterprise resource planning (ERP) software.
 ERP, in a nutshell, is a software solution that glues together every aspect of a business.
+Some businesses choose to get ERP Implementation services to carry out the process of installing it for them, as well as other things like training staff on how to use the software.
 ERP includes back-office functions such as finance and human resources, and front-office functions such as production and sales.
 So, it is not hard to see how both concepts will merge.
 When IoT and ERP systems are combined, business processes become more streamlined, efficient, and technologically advanced.

 How are ERP and IoT already working together?

 We are on the cusp of seeing the impact of IoT on industries.
 In manufacturing, companies are embracing this new wave of technology.
 With almost no human intervention, computers communicate by sending alerts, ordering parts (or 3D printing them), and assigning technicians.
 This reduces the time spent sourcing and fixing problems-and greatly improves business efficiencies.

 Another example looks to cloud technology in distribution.
 Cloud computing has revolutionized business: it has reshaped the way suppliers deliver products and services, and how customers consume them.
 This computerized, paperless world stores data in seconds.

 IoT Features and Functions That Impact ERP